 - 1. Household should be the basic statistical unit - 2.
 Per capita incomes or consumption/expenditure should be measured - 3.
-Person weights should be applied
+Person weights should be applied c) Person weights are preferred as the users of income statistics are most often concerned with the economic well-being of individuals, not with the well-being of households.

 Estimates not following the preferred set of definitions are not automatically considered to be of bad quality, but when updates were made, the definitions were followed whenever we could make a choice.
-Due to unavailability of observations using the preferred set of definitions, estimates based on other definitions were in several cases used.
+Due to unavailability of observations using the preferred set of definitions, estimates based on other definitions were used in several cases.
 The differences appear especially in the statistical units and in the weighting.

-Information regarding OECD, Eurostat, LIS, World Bank and SEDLAC databases
+Information regarding OECD, Eurostat, LIS, World Bank, ECLAC, and SEDLAC databases

-WIID combines information coming from many sources, including historical compilations with updated information from the most salient data repositories (including LIS, SEDLAC, Eurostat, World Bank, OECD and ECLAC), as well as from national statistical offices, and independent research papers.
-In below we introduce the main data sources.
+WIID combines information coming from many sources, including historical compilations with updated information from the most salient data repositories (including LIS, ECLAC, SEDLAC, Eurostat, World Bank, and OECD), as well as from national statistical offices, and independent research papers.
+Below we introduce the main data sources.